Enabling user impersonation to monitor Spark user and job activity - Amazon EMR

 Note

-EMR Notebooks are available as EMR Studio Workspaces in the new console.
-You can still use your existing notebooks in the old console, but you can't create new notebooks in the old console.
-The Create Workspace button in the new console replaces this functionality.
+EMR Notebooks are available as EMR Studio Workspaces in the console.
+The Create Workspace button in the console lets you create new notebooks.
 To access or create Workspaces, EMR Notebooks users need additional IAM role permissions.
-For more information, see Amazon EMR Notebooks are Amazon EMR Studio Workspaces in new console and What's new in the console?
+For more information, see Amazon EMR Notebooks are Amazon EMR Studio Workspaces in the console and Amazon EMR console.

 Setting up Spark user impersonation